jsetton/openhab-alexa/README.md

     [Warn]: Skill api domain "smartHome" can not be enabled.
 Skipping the enablement.
     ```

+3. Get the Alexa skill messaging client credentials located under the "Permissions" tab of the skill in your [developer console](https://developer.amazon.com/alexa/console/ask).
+Add the client id and secret credentials to your `lambda/smarthome/config.js` and force redeploy the lambda function:
+    ```
+    $ ask deploy -t lambda --force
+    Profile for the deployment: [default]
+    Lambda deployment finished.
+    Lambda function(s) updated:
+      [Lambda ARN] <lambdaArn>
+    ```

-3. Setup skill account linking using the skill id displayed in previous step and your OAuth2 provider configuration:
+4. Setup skill account linking using the skill id displayed in previous step and your OAuth2 provider configuration:
     ```
     $ ask api create-account-linking -s <skillId>
     ?
 Authorization URL:  https://www.amazon.com/ap/oa